Individual Program of Studies

 The Emphasis in Environmental Analysis is not a major or a minor.
 Rather, it is a coordinated program of study that allows students majoring in the sciences, engineering, and mathematics the opportunity to address environmental issues from a range of perspectives so that they may better understand the impact of their work.

-Emphasis Structure: An Emphasis in Environmental Analysis consists of six courses beyond the Core with significant environmental analysis content taken on- or off-campus, including at least three courses in recognized humanities, social sciences, and the arts disciplines and two courses in science, engineering, and mathematics.
+Emphasis Structure: An Emphasis in Environmental Analysis consists of five courses beyond the Core with significant environmental analysis content taken on- or off-campus, including at least two courses in recognized humanities, social sciences, and the arts disciplines and two courses in science, engineering, and mathematics.
 At least three of the courses must be at the upper-division level.
-Upon approval by the Harvey Mudd Center for Environmental Studies, one summer research, yearlong research, or yearlong Clinic experience with a substantial environmental analysis component may be counted towards the six-course total.
+Upon approval by the Harvey Mudd Center for Environmental Studies, two summer research, yearlong research, or yearlong Clinic experience with a substantial environmental analysis component may be counted towards the five-course total.

 Requirement: Students must declare their intention to pursue an Emphasis in Environmental Analysis in or before their fifth semester.